Where does magic come from?

 As to the religion being controlled, I’d like to point out that Wicca exists in small covens, usually less than 20 members, or as individuals practicing their own style of religion.
 I highly doubt that some sort of secret organization could communicate within such a disorganized (and purposely so!) atmosphere.
 Having led a coven myself at one point, I don’t believe I was being controlled by an organization.
 But hey, maybe I am out of the loop.

-Number Two of the Top Ten Things A Witch Learns Over Time « Pagan Pages said this on July 12, 2008 at 10:31 am
+3. Pingback: Number Two of the Top Ten Things A Witch Learns Over Time « Pagan Pages

 Best one I ever had was a comment from “God” telling me that I was going to hell.
 Whether for being gay, pagan, left-wing or into Doctor Who, I couldn’t say. >;-) x